TCTM06102- Claims and Notification

 Otherwise, a claim that is not a valid claim may be rejected.

-Rejecting a claim because it is not a valid is not the same as deciding that there should be no award of tax credits.
+Rejecting a claim because it is not valid is not the same as deciding that there should be no award of tax credits.
 There is no right of appeal against a decision that a claim is not a valid claim.

 Where an award has been made on a claim, then in the absence of any evidence to the contrary, the claim must have been accepted as a valid claim.